rfitak/Bobs-Bioinformatics/README.md

   - [machine learning cheatsheet](./pdf/keras.pdf)
 - [A Guide to Plotting in R](./pdf/R-plotting.pdf)
   - if you plan on making lots of nice figures for publications, refer to this guide!
-- [Quick R](http://www.statmethods.net/) - I used iy quite a bit for learning the basics
+- [Quick R](http://www.statmethods.net/) - I used it quite a bit for learning the basics
 - [R Cookbook](http://www.cookbook-r.com/) - I never used it but it comes highly recommended
 - Full R courses, online and FREE :)
   - [swirl](http://swirlstats.com/): “swirl teaches you R programming and data science interactively, at your own pace, and right in the R console”